College of Nursing

 • Document in a thorough, accurate, truthful, and timely manner data that reflects findings from one’s own personal assessment, care, interventions, teaching, or the patient’s and/or family’s response to those activities.

-• Act in a manner that contributes to the development and maintenance of an ethical educational and practice environment.
+• Act in a way that contributes to developing and maintaining an ethical educational and practice environment.
 Recognize that the primary commitment in clinical practice is to the patient and that respectful interactions are expected.

 • Complete legally required HIPAA training and TAMU, SON, or clinical site requirements regarding confidentiality prior to the beginning of the academic year.
 Use patient data in all schoolwork, papers, presentations, research findings and in the clinical setting in a manner that is accurate, truthful, and confidential.

-• Refrain from unauthorized use or possession of school or clinical setting’s equipment, patient’s belongings, or items dispersed or intended for patient use.
+• Refrain from unauthorized use or possession of college or clinical setting’s equipment, patient’s belongings, or items dispersed or intended for patient use.

 Students may purchase the Code of Ethics for Nurses by contacting the American Nurses Association Publishing Company.